Johnny Houlston: Middleweight

 On his return to the sport in 1946, Houlston was now fighting at middleweight.
 He lost his first encounter to Tommy Jones of Derby, but then beat Tommy Davies, the Wales middleweight champion in a non-title encounter.
 He finished the year losing to future British Light-heavyweight Champion, Alex Buxton.
 Having shown that he had the ability to stop the Welsh champion Davies, Houlston set his sights on winning a second Wales title.
-In 1947 he beat both Norman Jones and Des Jones in title eliminater contests to set up a return meeting with Davies, this time for the middleweight belt.
+In 1947 he beat both Norman Jones and Des Jones in title eliminator contests to set up a return meeting with Davies, this time for the middleweight belt.
 Before facing Davies, Houlsten fought Johnny Williams, the result was a draw.

 On 12 January 1948, Houlston and Davies met at the Glyn Hall in Neath.
 The 15 round bout went the distance and the decision went with the champion, Davies.
 Houlston continued to chase the middleweight title, and beat Koffi Kiteman just two weeks later, but after being knocked-out by Des Jones in a middleweight title eliminator his dreams of a second belt appeared slight.
 After suffering a technical knockout defeat to Alby Hollister in West Ham on 15 February 1949, Houlston decided to retire from boxing.